gpuweb/gpuweb/proposals/transient-attachments.md

 ## Validation

+The `GPUCanvasContext/configure(configuration)` algorithm is extended with the following change:

+- If `configuration.usage` includes the `TRANSIENT_ATTACHMENT` bit, throw a TypeError.

 The `validating GPUTextureDescriptor(this, descriptor)` algorithm is extended with the following change:

 - If `descriptor.usage` includes the `TRANSIENT_ATTACHMENT` bit:
   - `descriptor.usage` must contain only and exactly `TRANSIENT_ATTACHMENT` and `RENDER_ATTACHMENT` bits.
+  - `descriptor.dimension` must be `"2d"`.
+  - `descriptor.mipLevelCount` must be 1.
+  - `descriptor.size.depthOrArrayLayers` must be 1.

 The `GPURenderPassColorAttachment Valid Usage` algorithm is extended with the following change: